kksudo/startups-cicd-pipeline/README.md

 | ![java-v1.0.1](https://img.shields.io/badge/Java-v1.0.1-red)           | Code examples written in Java version 1.0.1.    |
 | ![golang-v1.0.1](https://img.shields.io/badge/Golang-v1.0.1-lightgrey) | Code examples written in Golang version 1.0.1.  |

-Each tag combines the programming language with a semantic versioning scheme (`vMAJOR.MINOR.PATCH`), making it clear at a glance both the technology stack and the versioning of the code or component being discussed.
-This system is designed to facilitate easy clone ready to go code snippets and examples for your project.

 ## Quick Start